 FrameWorks UK’s research with 20,000 people across the political spectrum has given us crucial insights into public attitudes to poverty in the UK.
 It shows how we can tap into positive shared values and improve understanding, rather than reinforcing divisive and destructive ideas and beliefs.

-In this session JRF will set the scene on what framing is and why it is so important.
-We will discuss how the public thinks about poverty, how to navigate these different beliefs, and we will show the impact framing is having.
+In this session JRF set the scene on what framing is and why it is so important.
+We discussed how the public thinks about poverty, how to navigate these different beliefs, and we showed the impact framing is having.

 ‘Framing’ – words that change minds